 Facepalm.
-Although in truth, I’m pretty sure I didn’t know where I’d get my protein before I quit meat, such was the media’s obsession equating meat with protein.
+Although in truth, I’m pretty sure I didn’t know where I’d get my protein from before I quit meat, such was the media’s obsession equating meat with protein.
 With high-protein diets often consisting of ‘lean chicken’ or fish with every meal it’s understandable so many of us are perplexed as to where to get this important food macro, to utilise another irritating term.

 And the diet market is awash with protein shakes, protein bars and balls offering that all important energy needed for athletic prowess.
 So it’s little wonder so many of us feel our diet is lacking without an abundance of the powerful stuff.